There’s no doubt last year was one for the books.

 It’s a year of food around The Bend.
 We dove into the theme with our visitors guide with a special 16-page section dedicated to some of our best foodie stories.
-We’ll continue to explore even more throughout 2020, starting with Winter Restaurant Weeks in downtown South Bend from Jan.
-27-Feb.
-9. Summer Restaurant Weeks returns in July.
+We’ll continue to explore even more throughout 2020, highlighting the best places to eat and drink in our area throughout the year.

 Disney’s The Lion King

 The world’s most popular musical makes its long-awaited debut in The Bend from March 4-22.
 Stunning costume and set design, dazzling choreography and wonderful music combine for what’s sure to be an unforgettable run of shows at the Morris Performing Arts Center in downtown South Bend.

 Oliver Exhibit at The History Museum

 The History Museum invites visitors into 38-room Oliver Mansion for tours all year.
 But in 2020 it’s going to a new level – there will be an in-depth exhibit on the Olivers inside the museum starting in March and running into 2021.
 “World Famous: The Olivers and the American Dream” will take a deep dive into the family and its legacy.